constacts/ragtacts/README.md

 ## Getting Started

-ragtacts currently uses the OpenAI API, so you'll need to put the value of the key issued by OpenAI in the `OPENAI_API_KEY` environment variable before running it.
-The key value starts with `sk-`.

 ### As a Library

 To use the latest release, add the following to your deps.edn (Clojure CLI)